-Our four parent-teacher groups differ in their specific membership procedures, dues and sponsored activities, so we invite you learn about each organization at the following links:
+Our parent-teacher groups differ in their specific membership procedures, dues and sponsored activities, so we invite you learn about each organization at the following links:

 Information links are also available in the column at the left-hand side of this page.

 While parent-teacher groups have no administrative authority and cannot determine District 401 policy, the Board of Education welcomes their suggestions and assistance.

 District 401's Superintendent shall designate an administrative staff member to serve as the liaison to parent-teacher groups.

 The liaison will serve as a resource person and provide information about school programs, resources, policies, problems, concerns and emerging issues.
 Building staff will be encouraged to participate in the organizations.

 Use of District and School Names and Logos

 As stated in Section 8:90, parent organizations and booster clubs are recognized by the Board and permitted to use the District's name, a District school's name, a District school's team name or any logo attributable to the District provided they first receive the Superintendent or designee's express written consent.

 Consent to use one of the above-mentioned names or logos will generally be granted if the organization or club has bylaws containing the following: